 Dr. Glover held several memberships while in Florida which included a member of the Governor’s Faith and Community-based Coalition, the Board of Directors of Florida Network of Youth and Family Services, Vice-President of the non-profit youth mentoring organization, “Because I’m Worth It” (Bi-Wi) in Royal Palm Beach, Florida, the 17th Circuit Department of Juvenile Justice Faith-Based Community Coalition and the Lincoln Park Ministerial Alliance in Fort Pierce, Florida.
 He is an advocate for social justice and is also a member of the Omega Psi Phi Fraternity, Inc.

-Dr. Glover is the rewarding husband of Kimberly Samuels Glover, and they have four children that were born to this union Adam (Roxy), Christopher (Barbara), Ryan and Rosalynn, and six grandchildren, Jayden, Skylar, Payton, Aria, Adam, Jr. and Jeremiah.
+The late Rev. Dr. Glover was the rewarding husband of Kimberly Samuels Glover, and they have four children that were born to this union Adam (Roxy), Christopher (Barbara), Ryan and Rosalynn, and thirteen grandchildren, Jayden, Skylar, Payton, Aria, Adam, Jr., Jeremiah and Riley.
 They are also blessed with an older daughter Kedra Glover Jones.

 Dr. Glover’s favorite passage of scripture is Galatians 6:1&2 where Paul says, “Brethren, if a man is overtaken in any trespass, you who are spiritual restore such a one in a spirit of gentleness, considering yourself lest you also be tempted.
 Bear one another’s burdens, and so fulfill the law of Christ.”